matloff/fasteR/README.md

 expression "Nile < 600" yields 100 TRUEs and FALSEs.
 The **which** then tells us which of those were TRUEs.

 So, element 43 is the culprit here, corresponding to year 1871+42=1913.
-Again, we would have to find supplementary information in order to decide whether this is a genuine value or an error.
+Again, we would have to find supplementary information in order to decide whether this is a genuine value or an error, but at least now we know the exact year.

 Of course, since this is a small dataset, we could have just printed out the entire data and visually scanned it for a low number.
 But what if the